 - 1. Complete VECHS WAIVER AGREEMENT AND STATEMENT available in ITLU handbook or BE 209. - 2.
 Return completed VECHS Waiver Agreement and Statement to Sue England in BE 214 prior to scheduling your appointment or your actual fingerprinting date. - 3.
 Review and complete the instructions on the following page for scheduling your appointment by visiting: https://tn.ibtfingerprint.com - 4.
 You will enter the Service Code and the ORI numbers listed on the following page. - 5.
 Agree to the terms on the website. - 6.
 Enter your zip code to pull up the closest fingerprinting location.
-We recommend the closest location to campus-Tazewell Drug and Health at 951 N Broad Street, Tazewell, TN 37879 (at the corner of North Broad Street and Forest Ave.) - 7.
+We recommend the closest location to campus- Johnco Inc. in Middlesboro, KY: 204 N 19th Street, Middlesboro KY 40965 (adjacent to Jeff Pharmacy). - 7.
 Schedule your appointment through the online portal. - 8.
 You will need to enter your demographic and contact information on the portal to finalize your appointment. - 9.
-Cost is \$35.00 and you will pay once you arrive at your selected location for fingerprinting. - 10.
+Cost is \$35.15 until September 30th, 2022, then decreases to \$33.15 on October 1st, 2022.
+You will pay once you arrive at your selected location for fingerprinting. - 10.
 Fingerprints will be forwarded electronically to the Tennessee Bureau of Investigation and all results of the fingerprint background check will also be provided to LMU.
 No student may enter field placements or complete clinical experiences unless LMU has a copy of your TBI background check and fingerprinting.